lbormann/darts-caller/README.md

 If configured value 'x' is reached it will playback sound-file-key 'ambient_checkout_call_limit' instead.
 If possible-checkout`s remaining value changes it will call and repeat 'x' times a particular checkout until configured value 'x' is reached.

-For playback the application uses two sound-file-keys: 'you_require' and 'c_2-c_170' (fallback to '2-170').
+For playback the application uses two SOUND-FILE-KEYS: 'you_require' and 'c_2-c_170' (fallback to '2-170').
 If 'you_require' is not available it will fallback to single sound-file-key: 'yr_2 to yr_170'.

 Default: '1' (x = 1 => call a particular possible checkout one time)